su-schrum-classes/COLab3-Recursion/README.md

 Given the above explanation, attempt writing a `sumRecursive` procedure that computes the sum of all integers from 1 up to and including some integer parameter.

-If you can successfully compute the recursive sum, then take a shot at `factorialRecursive`, which will require you to figure out the assembly multiplication instruction.
+If you can successfully compute the recursive sum, then take a shot at `factorialRecursive`, which will require you to use the assembly multiplication instruction.
+There is an example of how to use `MUL` for 32-bit unsigned integers under the label `mulExample`.